zzzprojects/docs/entityframeworkcore.com/pages/saving-data/saving-data-entity-disconnected.md

 It is necessary to determine whether to insert or update an entity.
 The value of an automatically generated key can often be used to determine whether an entity needs to be inserted or updated.

- - If the key has not been set, then the entity must be new and needs inserting.
+ - If the key has not been set, then the entity must be new and needs to be inserted.
  - On the other hand, if the key value has been set, then it must have already been previously saved and now needs updating.